improvedk/improve.dk/source/_posts/exploring-the-sys-system_internals_partition_columns-ti-field/exploring-the-sys-system_internals_partition_columns-ti-field.md

 	OPENROWSET(TABLE RSCPROP, c.ti) p
 ```

-Nothing too out of the ordinary if you’ve looked at other internal queries.
-There’s a lot of bitmasking / shifting going on to extract multiple values from the same internal base table fields.
+Nothing too out of the ordinary if you've looked at other internal queries.
+There's a lot of bitmasking / shifting going on to extract multiple values from the same internal base table fields.
 One thing that is somewhat convoluted is the OPENROWSET(TABLE RSCPROP, c.ti) p OUTER APPLY being made.

 A Google query for “sql server +rscprop” yields absolutely zilch results: